Optimization Algorithm for Inventory Allocation in Gravity-Flow Racks with Classical and Quantum-Hybrid Computing: Appendix A – Scaling of the Solution Space Size

-In this Appendix, we calculate the exact size of the solution space for the optimization problem described in Eq. (\ref{eq3}), taking into account the imposed constraints and assuming that all items to be allocated across the shelves are distinct.
-In order to do this, we will begin by analyzing a simplified case, gradually increasing the complexity until we reach the general solution.
+This appendix presents a detailed derivation of the solution space size for the proposed allocation problem, taking into account the relevant constraints and assuming that each item to be allocated is distinct.
+We begin with a simplified case and progressively extend it to the general scenario.

-For simplicity, we start with the case where $N=R$, i.e., the number of items to be allocated is equal to the number of available spaces, and define that $R\equiv\sum_m R_m$.
-In this scenario, there are $\binom{N}{R_1}$ ways to fill the first shelf, leaving $N-R_1$ items to be allocated to the remaining shelves.
-Similarly, there are now $\binom{N-R_1}{R_2}$ ways to fill the second shelf.
-The total number of possibilities at this point is therefore equal to $\binom{N}{R_1}\cdot\binom{N-R_1}{R_2}$.
-Repeating this procedure for all shelves, the total number of configurations is given by
+First, consider the case where the number of items to be allocated, $N$, is equal to the total number of available positions, $R = \sum_m R_m$, where $R_m$ denotes the capacity of shelf $m$.
+The number of ways to assign $R_1$ items to the first shelf is $\binom{N}{R_1}$, leaving $N - R_1$ items to be distributed among the remaining shelves.
+Similarly, there are $\binom{N-R_1}{R_2}$ ways to allocate the remaining $N-R_1$ items to the second shelf.
+The total number of feasible allocations up to this point is therefore $\binom{N}{R_1}\cdot\binom{N-R_1}{R_2}$.
+Extending this procedure to all $M$ shelves, the total number of possible configurations is given by